iVis-at-Bilkent/cytoscape.js-expand-collapse/README.md

 `api.getParent(nodeId)`
 Get the parent of a node given its node id.
 Useful to reach parent of a node removed because of collapse operation.

+`api.collapseEdges(edges,opts)`
+Collapse the given edges if all the given edges are between same two nodes and number of edges passed is at least 2.
+Does nothing otherwise.

+` api.expandEdges(edges){ `
+Expand the given collapsed edges

+`api.collapseEdgesBetweenNodes(nodes, opts)`
+Collapse all edges between the set of given nodes.

+`api.expandEdgesBetweenNodes(nodes)`
+Expand all collapsed edges between the set of given nodes

+`api.collapseAllEdges(opts)`
+Collapse all edges in the graph.

+`api.expandAllEdges()`
+Expand all edges in the graph.

 ## Events
 Notice that following events are performed for *each* node that is collapsed/expanded.
 Also, notice that any post-processing layout is performed *after* the event.